CastroJ12/CST205-Final/README.txt

 To be able to have an easier access to each section.
 Another addition we would have done would be To implement music as the person viewed each image.

+As a last update we were able to to create a homepage that demonstrates how our homepage for our end product would be.
+Moreover, to run this prototype you would need to head over to the Pre-release branch and run the HP.py file following the instuctions above.